Imposter Syndrome in Driven Women: The Complete Guide

 Explore Annie’s clinical writing on relational trauma recovery.

 The Sunday conversation you wished you’d had years earlier.
+20,000+ subscribers.

 Helping ambitious women finally feel as good as their résumé looks.

-As a licensed psychotherapist, trauma-informed executive coach, and relational trauma specialist with over 15,000 clinical hours, she guides ambitious women — including Silicon Valley leaders, physicians, and entrepreneurs — in repairing the psychological foundations beneath their impressive lives.
+Annie Wright is a licensed psychotherapist (LMFT #95719) and trauma-informed executive coach with over 15,000 clinical hours.
+She works with driven, ambitious women — including Silicon Valley leaders, physicians, and entrepreneurs — in repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
 A regular contributor to Psychology Today, her expert commentary has appeared in Forbes, Business Insider, Inc., NBC, and The Information.
 She is currently writing her first book with W.W.
 Norton.